Explore UAB

 • Standardized Testing

 The UAB Graduate School recommends a score of 500 on the GRE or 50 on the MAT for admittance to graduate programs.
 If space is available, programs may allow probationary admission to applicants who fall short of that standard.
 In addition to standardized testing, successful applicants have usually presented at least a B average on undergraduate work.
-Please check with the School of Education for current requirements.
+Please check with the School of Education and Human Sciences for current requirements.

 • Transcript Review